watertap-org/watertap/docs/how_to_guides/how_to_use_debugging_solver_wrapper.rst

      - termination condition: infeasible
      - message from solver: Ipopt 3.14.11\x3a Converged to a locally infeasible point.
 Problem may be infeasible.

-    Solver debugging mode: the block fs.bed_stack failed to solve. fs.bed_stack is called `blk` in this context.
+    Solver debugging mode: the block fs.bed_stack failed to solve.

+    fs.bed_stack can be called as `blk` in debugging mode.

     The solver ipopt-watertap is available in the variable `solver`.

-    The Initial values have be restored into the block.
+    The initial values before the failed solve have been stored.

-    You can restore them anytime by calling `debug.restore_initial_values(blk)`.
+    You can restore these initial values at anytime by calling `debug.restore_initial_values(blk)`.

     The model has been loaded into an IDAES DiagnosticsToolbox instance called `dt`.

+    WARNING: If you ran your python file in an interactive window, this debugging mode will not work as intended.
+Be sure to run your python file in a terminal.

     Python 3.10.9 (main, Jan 11 2023, 09:18:20) [Clang 14.0.6 ]
     Type 'copyright', 'credits' or 'license' for more information IPython 7.34.0 -- An enhanced Interactive Python.
 Type '?' for help.